 - Opening New Store Locations.
 We believe that the action sports lifestyle has national appeal that provides store expansion opportunities throughout the country.
-Since the end of fiscal 2002 through the end of fiscal 2004, we have opened 42 new stores, consisting of 15 new stores in fiscal 2003 and 27 new stores in fiscal 2004.
+Since the end of fiscal 2002 through the six months ended July 30, 2005, we have opened 53 new stores, consisting of 15 new stores in fiscal 2003, 27 new stores in fiscal 2004 and 11 new stores in the six months ended July 30, 2005.
 We have successfully opened stores in diverse markets throughout the United States, which we believe demonstrates the portability and growth potential of our concept.
-We plan to open approximately 35 stores in fiscal 2005, including stores in our existing markets and in new markets, to take advantage of what we believe to be a compelling economic store model.
+We plan to open approximately 35 stores in fiscal 2005 (including eleven stores that we have opened during the six months ended July 30, 2005), including stores in our existing markets and in new markets, to take advantage of what we believe to be a compelling economic store model.
 We plan to continue to increase the size of our average store by opening new store locations that average approximately 3,000 square feet.
 These larger locations will accommodate an expanded merchandise mix, while maintaining our unique in-store experience and culture. - Continuing to Generate Sales Growth through Improved Store Level Productivity.
 We seek to maximize our comparable store sales and net sales per square foot by maintaining consistent store-level execution and offering our customers a broad and relevant selection of action sports brands and products.
 We also intend to continue to expand our brand awareness in an effort to maintain high levels of customer traffic. - Enhancing our Operating Efficiency.
 As we continue to expand our business and open new stores, we plan to improve our operating results by taking advantage of economies of scale in purchasing our inventory, leveraging our existing infrastructure and continually optimizing and improving our operations in areas such as inventory and supply chain management.
-We seek to better leverage our expenses, particularly general corporate overhead and fixed costs such as non-variable occupancy costs, through increases in both comparable store sales and total net sales.

-• Enhancing our Brand Awareness through Continued Marketing and Promotion.
+We seek to better leverage our expenses, particularly general corporate overhead and fixed costs such as non-variable occupancy costs, through increases in both comparable store sales and total net sales. - Enhancing our Brand Awareness through Continued Marketing and Promotion.
 We believe that a key component of our success is the brand exposure that we receive from our marketing events, promotions and activities that embody the action sports lifestyle.
 These are designed to assist us in increasing brand awareness in our existing markets and expanding into new markets by strengthening our connection with our target customer base.
 We believe that our marketing efforts have also been successful in generating and promoting interest in our product offerings.
 In addition, we use our Internet presence, designed to convey our passion for the action sports lifestyle, to increase our brand awareness.
 We plan to continue to expand our integrated marketing efforts by promoting more events and activities in our existing and new markets, including additional Zumiez Couch Tour destinations.